Vladimir Lenin: Childhood: 1870–1887

-Lenin was born Vladimir Ilyich Ulyanov in Streletskaya Ulitsa, Simbirsk, now Ulyanovsk, on 22 April 1870, and baptised six days later; as a child he was known as Volodya, the common nickname of Vladimir.
-He was the third of eight children, having two older siblings, Anna and Alexander.
+Lenin was born Vladimir Ilyich Ulyanov in Streletskaya Ulitsa, Simbirsk, now Ulyanovsk, on 22 April 1870, and baptised several days later; as a child he was known as Volodya, the common nickname of Vladimir.
+He was the third of eight children, having two older siblings, Anna and Aleksandr.
 They were followed by three more children, Olga, Dmitry, and Maria.
 Two later siblings died in infancy.
-His father, Ilya Nikolayevich Ulyanov, was a member of the Russian Orthodox Church and baptised his children into it, although his mother, Maria Alexandrovna Ulyanova (née Blank), a Lutheran by upbringing, was largely indifferent to Christianity, a view that influenced her children.
+His father, Ilya Nikolayevich Ulyanov, was a member of the Russian Orthodox Church and baptised his children into it, although his mother, Maria Alexandrovna Ulyanova (née Blank), was largely indifferent to Christianity, a view that influenced her children.

 Ilya Ulyanov was from a family of former serfs; Ilya's father's ethnicity remains unclear, with suggestions that he was of Russian, Chuvash, Mordvin, or Kalmyk ancestry.
 Despite a lower-class background, he had risen to middle-class status, studying physics and mathematics at Kazan University before teaching at the Penza Institute for the Nobility.
-In mid-1863, Ilya married Maria, the well-educated daughter of a wealthy Swedish Lutheran mother and a Russian Jewish father who had converted to Christianity and worked as a physician.
-According to historian Petrovsky-Shtern, it is likely that Lenin was unaware of his mother's half-Jewish ancestry, which was only discovered by Anna after his death.
-Soon after their wedding, Ilya obtained a job in Nizhny Novgorod, rising to become Director of Primary Schools in the Simbirsk district six years later.
-Five years after that, he was promoted to Director of Public Schools for the province, overseeing the foundation of over 450 schools as a part of the government's plans for modernisation.
-In 1882, his dedication to education earned him the Order of Saint Vladimir, which bestowed on him the status of hereditary nobleman.
+In mid-1863, Ilya married Maria, the well-educated daughter of a wealthy Swedish Lutheran mother and a Russian Lutheran father who worked as a physician.
+After Lenin's death, researchers also claimed evidence that Lenin's maternal great-grandfather was a Jewish convert to Christianity.
+Previous researchers have argued the family was of German Lutheran origin, and were invited to Russia by Catherine the Great.
+According to historian Petrovsky-Shtern, Lenin was unaware of his mother's possible Jewish ancestry.

+Soon after their wedding, Ilya obtained a job in Nizhny Novgorod, rising to become Director of Primary Schools in Simbirsk six years later.
+In 1874, he was promoted to Director of Public Schools for the province and simultaneously attained the rank of State Councillor, which granted him the status of hereditary nobleman.
+As the regional school director, Ilya oversaw the foundation of over 450 schools as a part of the government's plans for modernisation.
+In 1882, his dedication to education earned him the Order of Saint Vladimir.